Magnus WIkner and Camilla Malmose

 A conversation with...

-Magnus Wikner, CEO of Nordic Leisure Travel Group, and Camilla Malmose, Head of Strategy and ESG
+CEO Magnus Wikner and Camilla Malmose, Head of Strategy & ESG

 View over a cliff in Skopelos